 There is overlap between these terms, but each one can help explain a different content priority:

-• AEO (answer engine optimization) is useful when users are asking direct questions.
-FAQ-style sections, clear definitions, short explanations, and direct answers can help content match how people research before they contact you.
+• AEO (answer engine optimization) focuses on content that answers questions clearly.
+FAQ sections, definitions, short explanations, and direct answers can help match how people research before they reach out.

 • GEO (generative experience optimization) considers how AI-powered search experiences understand, summarize, and surface your brand.